 “… Each job has its challenges, and I chose to do what I was doing.
 I could have stepped back and said, ‘I’m not going to do this.’
 But I didn’t.
 It was my choice, and I’m not blaming anybody for what eventually occurred.”

-Kill had hoped to stay with the Gophers, but he and school President Eric Kaler couldn’t agree on a new position.
+Kill had hoped to stay at Minnesota, but he and school president Eric Kaler couldn’t agree on a new position.
 Kansas State wound up hiring Kill as an associate AD, where he is working closely with the football team.

 “I might consider [being] a position coach someday,” Kill writes.
 “Do I ever want to be a head coach again?
 The answer is no. … I know for sure I will be part of football again someday.
 I just don’t know what part it will be.”